MicrosoftDocs/azure-docs/articles/cosmos-db/logging.md

     * **Name**.
 Enter a name for the logs to create.

     * **Archive to a storage account**.
 To use this option, you need an existing storage account to connect to.
-To create a new storage account in the portal, see [Create a storage account](../storage/common/storage-create-storage-account.md) and follow instructions to create a resource manager, general purpose account.
+To create a new storage account in the portal, see [Create a storage account](../storage/common/storage-create-storage-account.md) and follow instructions to create a Resource Manager, general-purpose account.
 Then return to this page in the portal to select your storage account.
-It may take a few minutes for newly created storage accounts to appear in the drop down menu.
+It may take a few minutes for newly created storage accounts to appear in the drop-down menu.
     * **Stream to an event hub**.
 To use this option, you need an existing Event Hub namespace and event hub to connect to.
 To create an Event Hubs namespace, see [Create an Event Hubs namespace and an event hub using the Azure portal](../event-hubs/event-hubs-create.md).
 Then return to this page in the portal to select the Event Hub namespace and policy name.
     * **Send to Log Analytics**.
-To use this option, either use one of the existing workspaces or create a new Operations Managment Suite workspace by following the prompts in the portal.
+To use this option, either use one of the existing workspaces or create a new Operations Management Suite workspace by following the prompts in the portal.
     * **Log DataPlaneRequests**.
 If you are archiving to a storage account, you can select the retention period for the diagnostic logs by selecting **DataPlaneRequests** and choosing the number of days to retain logs.
 Logs are autodeleted after the retention period expires.

 3. Click **Save**.